 ~ Satya Sai Baba

-Below is a video of a local peace rally in the Austin neighborhood of west Chicago after a friend of the organizers, and fellow participant in the READI organization, was shot and killed.
-The program is for working individuals, most at risk of being involved with gun violence, who hold jobs and participate in cognitive behavioral therapy.
-These Chicagoans are choosing peace over retaliation, and operating in good faith to try and interrupt the cycle of violence.
+Below is a video of a local peace rally in the Austin neighborhood of west Chicago after a friend of the organizers and fellow participant in the READI organization was shot and killed.
+The program is for working individuals, most at risk of being involved in gun violence, who hold jobs and participate in cognitive behavioral therapy.
+These Chicagoans are choosing peace over retaliation, operating in good faith to try to interrupt the cycle of violence.
 Wow.
-The victim had an 18 month old son.
+The victim had an 18-month-old son.